Manual shot entry for strokes gained

 Related posts:

-Strokes gained calculator
+Strokes gained for individual shots

 What is putts gained and how do you calculate it?
 Read on to learn about the one and only metric to measure how well you are putting.